vidinoti/cordova-plugin-PixLive/README.md

 ```

-## 2.Create an augmented reality app in two minutes!
+## 2. Create an augmented reality app in two minutes!
 The best way to start developing your app is with a simple example.
 This demo app shows you the basis for using PixLive SDK in your cordova project.

 * Create a new Cordova project using cordova-template-PixLive.